 Quality Matters (QM) is a nationally recognized, faculty-centered, peer review process designed to answer the question, “What does a quality online course look like?”
 At St. John’s University, the instructional design team uses QM’s tools to assist faculty in designing and developing online courses.
-Online teaching mentors use materials based on the QM rubric to guide faculty new to online teaching through the design and delivery of their first online course.
 The focus of quality assurance at St. John’s is continuous improvement.

 Instructional design staff can help St. John’s faculty design courses that reduce incentives for academic dishonesty (cheating and plagiarism) in their courses.
 By implementing research-based pedagogies and using tools available in the learning management system, faculty can reduce motivation for cheating behaviors, improve the security of their testing process, and provide a better learning experience for their students.